Food Service

 Birthdays

 Birthday celebrations are honored without the service of food.
-Children will not be disappointed if typical party foods aren’t served in the classroom.
+Children will not be disappointed if typical party foods are not served in the classroom.
 Treats and traditional birthday cake will still be available at home.

 Rewards